Your Guide To Freehold Purchase Legislation

 While the Act received Royal Assent in May 2024, many of its provisions require secondary legislation and are likely to come into force between 2025 and 2028.

-In 2025, the UK government is continuing its push for reforms to freehold purchase legislation, building on the 2024 Leasehold & Freehold Reform Act.
-These reforms aim to make freehold purchases easier, quicker, and more affordable while addressing long-standing criticisms of the leasehold system.
-Key proposals include:
+The UK government is keen to keep pushing the reforms to freehold purchase legislation in 2025/6, building on the work done with the 2024 Leasehold & Freehold Reform Act.
+They’re aiming to make freehold purchases a whole lot easier, a lot quicker and more affordable too – and address the well-known criticisms of the leasehold system once and for all.
+Some key areas they’re looking to change include:

-• Banning ground rents entirely for new leasehold houses
+• Getting rid of ground rents entirely for new leasehold houses – that’s one thing to look forward to

-• Simplifying the enfranchisement process for leasehold flats
+• Simplifying the whole enfranchisement process for leasehold flats so it’s more straightforward

-• Introducing fairer, more transparent valuation methods to reduce costs for leaseholders
+• Making valuation methods fairer and more transparent – that should help reduce costs for leaseholders

-• Increase the standard lease extension term to 990 years
+• Upping the standard lease extension term to 990 years – a welcome change for many

 Closing Thoughts: Staying Informed

-Staying informed about legislative updates is crucial, as changes could significantly impact your rights and opportunities as a leaseholder.
-Be proactive and prepared to act on new developments.
+It’s really important to stay on top of legislative updates, because any changes could have a big impact on your rights and opportunities as a leaseholder.
+So get proactive, be prepared to act on any new developments.

-At TFC, we specialize in helping leaseholders buy their freehold.
-If you have questions or need professional assistance, our team is here to help.
+At TFC, we’re experts in helping leaseholders buy the freehold to their property.
+If you have questions or need some professional guidance, our team is here to help.

 FAQs